winkm89/teachPress/readme.txt

 It's **strongly** recommended to save your teachPress database tables before upgrading!

 == Changelog ==

+= 5.0.12 - (22.07.2015) =
+* Bugfix: Fixed a bug in the declaration of two parameter for the tinyMCE plugin
+* Bugfix: Constructor of the books widget updated to PHP 5 style, see [Deprecating PHP4 style constructors in WordPress 4.3](https://make.wordpress.org/core/2015/07/02/deprecating-php4-style-constructors-in-wordpress-4-3/)
+* Bugfix: The plural form of "Journal Articles" was not displayed

 = 5.0.11 - (17.06.2015) =
 * Bugfix: Fixed a bug which prevent the visibility of some teachpress setting tabs
 * Bugfix: Fixed a bug which prevent the selection of sub courses in the course overview